vectordotdev/vector/docs/setup/installation/manual/from-archives.md

 If you plan to run Vector under a separate user, be sure that the directory is writable by the `vector` process.
 {% endhint %}

-## Limited Releases

-For certain release targets Vector releases limited builds.
-These builds lack the following features:

-1. On-disk buffers.
-2. The [`kafka` sink][docs.kafka_sink].

-The reason these features are not included is due to the libraries required to power them.
-Specifically, we use [`leveldb`][url.leveldb] and [`rdkafka`][url.rdkafka] to power these features.
-Unfortunately, compiling and/or statically linking these libraries has proven to be a challenge.
-This is something we are working to resolve.
-You can track progress on [issue 546][url.issue_661].

 ## Service Managers